 Now that you've completed your list, look at it again.
 Of all the things you've listed, how many of those things on your list have to do with barriers within yourself?
-How many of them have to do with other people?
 How many of them have to do with your circumstances or the environment in which you live?